How to Effectively Train Manufacturing Employees (+Challenges)

 • Pay attention to the skill gaps you need to fill

-• Use employee feedback and track efforts to continuously improve your training program
+• Use employee feedback and track efforts to improve your training program continuously

 • Consider the career goals of individual employees